- We advise you to exercise normal safety precautions in Samoa.

 Visitors must obtain a temporary driver's licence before driving in Samoa.
-These are available from the Ministry of Transport, Works and Infrastructure office in Vaitele, the Polynesian Explorer Office at Faleolo airport and from some car hire agencies in Apia.
+These are available from the Apia Post Office, the Ministry of Transport, Works and Infrastructure office in Vaitele, the Polynesian Explorer Office at Faleolo airport and from some car hire agencies in Apia.
 Visitors must present their current Australian driver's licence.

 Travellers should exercise caution when driving and when choosing local transport providers.
 Driving in Samoa can be dangerous, particularly at night, due to insufficient street lighting, and poor road conditions.
 The general standard of driving is poor and many motor vehicles are not well maintained.
-For further advice, see our bulletin on Overseas Road Safety.
+For further advice, see our road travel page.

 In September 2009 Samoa switched from driving on the right-hand side of the road to the left-hand side.
-As many vehicles in Samoa are left-hand drive, you should take care when driving.
+As many vehicles in Samoa are still left-hand drive, you should take care when driving.

 Levels of motor vehicle insurance can vary from rental car company to company.
 You should ensure you understand the insurance portion of any rental contract.
 Before you depart Australia, you should discuss hire car insurance cover in Samoa with your travel insurance provider.

-The safety standards Australians might expect of tour/ferry operators are not always met, especially for adventure sports and when undertaking inter-islands trips.
+The safety standards Australians might expect of tour/ferry operators are not always met, especially for adventure sports and for inter-islands trips.
 Check operators’ credentials and safety equipment beforehand and ensure your travel insurance policy covers your planned activities.
 Inter-island ferries may be overcrowded, which could impede access to life jackets or life rafts and proper implementation of safety procedures during an emergency.

 Fatal swimming accidents have occurred due to tidal changes and powerful currents in the many coastal lagoons that surround the islands, particularly at the ebb tide or when seas are heavy.
 Consult local residents and tour operators for advice on possible hazardous swimming and water sports areas.

-Poorly controlled stray dogs are common in Samoa.
+Stray and poorly controlled dogs are common in Samoa.
 As they may be vicious we advise you not to approach them.
 Dog attacks have occurred in suburban areas and on beaches.